Bendat/autometa/packages/documentation/docs/selenium/page-object-model/3_components.md

 At the heart of this library are `Component`s.
 Components are an alternative to `WebElements` and which hide or expose behaviors of a WebElement to display **intent**.

-The base class for a Component is `WebComponent`.
-A `WebComponent` resembles a `WebElement` but hides actions which are not applicable to all elements. `WebComponent` is an abstract class and cannot be instantiated directly.
+The base class for a Component is `Component`.
+A `Component` resembles a `WebElement` but hides actions which are not applicable to all elements. `Component` is an abstract class and cannot be instantiated directly.

 There are a number of semantic components provided by default.